dolphindb/release/1.30/README.md

 - Added new functions `pack` and `unpack` for packing and unpacking binary data. (**1.30.20**)
 - Added new function `align` for aligning two matrices based on row labels and/or column labels using the specified join method. (**1.30.20**)
 - DolphinDB (JIT) now supports accessing vector elements by index which can be a vector or a pair. (**1.30.20**)
-- Web-based User Interface:
-  - "Shell" tab enhancements: Added new "Database" view for checking databases and tables. (**1.30.20**)
-  - Added new settings menu where you can customize the number of decimal places.
-For example, enter "2" to display numbers with 2 digits. (**1.30.20**)
-  - Added support for visualization of dictionaries. (**1.30.20**)
-  - You can now navigate to the associated documentation by clicking the error code (e.g., 'RefId: S00001'). (**1.30.20**)
 - Added new configuration parameters *memLimitOfQueryResult* and *memLimitOfTaskGroupResult* to restrict the memory usage of the intermediate and final results of queries; new function `getQueryStatus` to monitor the memory usage and execution status of the query. (**1.30.19**)
 - Added new functions `isPeak` and `isValley` to determine if the current element is the peak/valley of the neighboring elements. (**1.30.19**)
 - Added new function `rowAt(X, Y)`.
 Return the element in each row of *X* based on the index specified by the corresponding element of Y. (**1.30.19**)